Godfrey22152/Multi-Tier-GitOps-Project/Monitoring/README.md

    - Look for the `BankApp` and `MySQL exporter` endpoints in the list of targets.
 Ensure their status is **UP**, indicating Prometheus is successfully scraping metrics.

 3. Query the Metrics:
-   - In the Prometheus **Graph** tab, enter queries like `bankapp_dashboard_seconds_count` or any other metrics exposed by the application or the exporter (e.g., `mysql_global_status_connections` for MySQL metrics).
+   - In the Prometheus **Graph** tab, enter queries like `bankapp_dashboard_seconds_count` or other metrics exposed by the application or the exporter (e.g., `mysql_global_status_connections` for MySQL metrics).
    - Click **Execute** to view real-time data or visualize it as a graph.

-Setting up service discovery ensures Prometheus can dynamically monitor these endpoints, making it easier to track application performance and respond to issues promptly.
+3. Query the Metrics:
+   - In the Prometheus **Graph** tab, enter queries like `bankapp_dashboard_seconds_count` or other metrics exposed by the application or the exporter (e.g., `mysql_global_status_connections` for MySQL metrics).
+   - Click **Execute** to view real-time data or visualize it as a graph.

+   **Tweaking The Queries:**
+   - To fine-tune your queries and extract the most relevant data, start with basic metric names and gradually apply filters.
+For example, you can add labels to focus on specific endpoints, methods, or status codes.
+     - Example: `http_server_requests_seconds_count{namespace="webapps", method="GET"}` to track only GET requests in the "webapps" namespace.
+   - Use the **rate()** function for time-based data to calculate the rate of change over a specific period.
+For example, `rate(bankapp_dashboard_seconds_count[5m])` can help track the average number of requests over 5 minutes.
+   - To monitor MySQL, use metrics provided by the MySQL exporter.
+For instance, `mysql_global_status_connections` shows the number of active database connections.
+You can tweak this by applying filters like `mysql_global_status_connections{status="active"}` to track only active connections.
+   - Explore **aggregation functions** like `sum()`, `avg()`, and `max()` to calculate totals, averages, or peak values.
+For example, `sum(rate(bankapp_dashboard_seconds_sum[5m]))` aggregates the total time spent on the dashboard in the last 5 minutes.
+   - Use **alerting queries** to proactively track specific conditions.
+For example, setting a threshold for response times or error rates can help catch potential issues early.

+   Experiment with different queries in the `Prometheus UI` to get a sense of the data patterns.
+Once comfortable, you can use these queries in setting Alerts and Grafana dashboards for better visualization and monitoring.

+   **For More Advanced Queries:**
+   - For a detailed guidance on writing effective PromQL queries, refer to the [Prometheus Querying Documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/) for an in-depth understanding of the functions, operators, and techniques available.

 ---
 ### Image Section: Metrics Query Examples